usaid-cs/yesterday-i-learned/biology.md

+- [Leukemia](https://en.wikipedia.org/wiki/Leukemia) is a high number of abnormal blood cells.
+Symptoms vary wildly depending on the type of leukemia diagnosed.
+- Artificial heart batteries don't last the whole day.
+A patient can have dozens of backups in case of travel or power failure, for example.
 - Cat ears fold back when it is about to attack.
 - Viral particles survive better in the cold because [lipids form a gel](https://www.nih.gov/news-events/nih-research-matters/flu-virus-fortified-colder-weather) when it's at or below freezing, which presumably helps keep the outside intact for longer.
 - Arthritis is sensitive to air pressure.
 Low atomospheric air pressure means higher relative pressure within the joint space, making it stretch and ache.